Swiss dividends at risk as franc fallout spreads

 The knock-on effects of this month's removal of the cap on the Swiss franc have come thick and fast, not least for the country's private banking sector.
 But for many Swiss businesses the extent of the impact is still emerging, with fund managers and analysts expecting companies to trim dividends as the currency squeeze takes its toll of profits.

-Such varied companies as Swiss Re SRENH.VX, Swisscom SCMN.VX, SGS SGSN.VX, Givaudan GIVN.VX, Zurich Insurance ZURN.VX, Nestle NESN.VX and ABB ABBN.VX have been paying out between 59 percent and 89 percent of their earnings in dividends, according to Thomson Reuters data, well above the 47 percent average for MSCI Europe companies .MIEU00000PUS.
+Such varied companies as Swiss Re, Swisscom , SGS, Givaudan, Zurich Insurance , Nestle and ABB have been paying out between 59 percent and 89 percent of their earnings in dividends, according to Thomson Reuters data, well above the 47 percent average for MSCI Europe companies.

 "For an exporter already spending two thirds of profit on its dividend, it will now have to use 100 percent of earnings just to maintain the dividend," said Roland Kaloyan, head of European equity strategy at Societe Generale Corporate and Investment Banking.